 Believe it or not, we’ve only just scratched the surface with these 10 benefits.
 Yoga has also been linked with a reduced risk of type 2 diabetes, improved digestion, more mindful eating, and even weight loss.

-If you haven’t started your own yoga practice yet, you owe it to yourself to either enroll in a local class, or try one of the many DVD-guided classes available online.
-Whatever else you do in your life, and whatever your health issues are, you can participate in this ancient form of exercise and experience the benefits for yourself.
+If you haven’t started your own yoga practice yet, you owe it to yourself to either enroll in a local class or try one of the many DVD-guided classes available online.
+Whatever else you do in your life and your health issues are, you can participate in this ancient form of exercise and experience the benefits for yourself.

 If you want to end your ankles, feet and knees discomfort and find a safe, natural way to attack the pain quickly, then check out the Unlock Your Tight Ankles program.

 American Heart Association.
 (2013, March 22).
 Yoga and Heart Health.
 Retrieved from http://www.heart.org/HEARTORG/HealthyLiving/PhysicalActivity/Yoga-and-Heart-Health_UCM_434966_Article.jsp

 Anders, M. (2005, September/October).
 Does Yoga Really Do a Body Good?
 ACE Fitness Matters, 7-9.
 Retrieved from https://www.acefitness.org/getfit/studies/YogaStudy2005.pdf

 Anderson, P. (2016, October 4).
 Yoga as Good as Physical Therapy for Back Pain, Study Says.
 Retrieved from http://www.webmd.com/back-pain/news/20161004/yoga-as-good-as-physical-therapy-for-back-pain